Mental health in education: Attention deficit hyperactivity disorder

 Attention disorders are the principal predictors of diminished academic achievement.
 Students with ADHD tend to have trouble mastering behaviors and practices demanded of them by the public education system in the United States, such as the ability to quietly sit still or to apply themselves to one focused task for extended durations.
-ADHD can mean that students have problems concentration, filtering out distracting external stimuli, and seeing large tasks through to completion.
+ADHD can mean that students have problems concentrating, filtering out distracting external stimuli, and seeing large tasks through to completion.
 These students can also struggle with time management and organization.
+Symptoms of ADHD can include inattention, hyperactivity, impulsivity, and other internalizing symptoms, such as depression.

 ADHD stands for attention-deficit/hyperactivity disorder.
 This is considered as one of the most common mental disorders for children, however it affects many adults as well.
 Some examples of symptoms are not paying attention to details and making careless mistakes, having problems of staying focused on activities, not being able to be seen as listening, having problems in organizing, avoiding tasks, and forgetting daily tasks.
+These symptoms can cause a disturbance in the education of the affected student as well as other students in the class.

+Treatments for ADHD can include behavioral therapy, medications (both stimulants and nonstimulants), education about ADHD, and training for parents on how to care for their affected children.

 Other common struggles for adolescents

 Alcoholism

 More than 90 percent of all alcoholic drinks consumed by young people are consumed through binge drinking, which can lead to Alcoholism.
-Alcoholism can affect ones’ mental health by being dependent on it, putting drinking before their own classwork.
+Alcoholism can affect ones' mental health by being dependent on it, putting drinking before their own classwork.
 People who consume alcohol before the age of fourteen are more likely to drink more often without thinking about the consequences later on.
 Students who drink alcohol can also experience consequences such as higher risk of suicide, memory problems, and misuse of other drugs.
 A 2017 survey found that 30% of high school students have drunk alcohol and 14% of high schoolers have binge drank.

+Bullying

+Bullying in schools can cause adverse effects on students.
+Academic outcomes for bullied youth are typically below normal.
+Bullying is associated with a lower grade point average (GPA), lower achievement test scores, and lower teacher-rated academic engagement.
+Students who become victims of bullying can experience difficulties with social-emotional functioning and they have more difficulty making friends.
+This also causes poor relationships with peers and classmates which can cause them to feel lonely.
+Feeling like an outcast, feeling lonely, and being shut out of friend groups can cause students to feel isolated, which can cause anxiety and depression.
+These conditions come with their own unique implications as far as school goes.